touchlab/DroidconKotlin/README.md

 ## Time Zone

 The time zone of the conference can be changed for both the Android and iOS applications.
-The time zone is formatted in the offset format, for example for EDT you would set the variable as "-0400".
+The time zone is formatted by the country / city, for example for New York  you would set the variable as "America/New_York".

 In Android, you can find the variable in the apps build.gradle.

 ```
-buildConfigField "String", "TIME_ZONE", "\"-0400\""
+buildConfigField "String", "TIME_ZONE", "\"America/Los_Angeles\""
 ```

 In iOS you can find the variable in the projects info.plist, under Time Zone.

+If you want a full list of available Time Zone options, take a look at the TimeZoneAndroid and TimeZoneiOS files in the root.

 ## Intellij or Android Studio